Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 .. note::

+    * From 0.9.0, we have fixed UCOS-II interrupt masking to use MSTATUS.MIE only, no longer mess up with ECLIC MTH.
     * You can check the ``application\ucosii\`` for ucosii application reference
     * The UCOS-II application configuration template files can also be found in https://github.com/SiliconLabs/uC-OS2/tree/master/Cfg/Template